-Make sure it doesn't have any unidentified meat by-products in their ingredients.
+Make sure it doesn't have any unidentified meat by-products in its ingredients.

-You dachshund also needs quality fat in their diet so select the best dachshund dog food that has fat source such as chicken fat.
+Your dachshund also needs quality fat in their diet so select the best dachshund dog food that has fat sources such as chicken fat.

 But ideally, the best dachshund dog food should not contain oils.

 The best dachshund dog food should not include additives like artificial colors or flavors.

 Keep in mind that different breeds react differently to different types of dog food.
 For example, a Labrador is best suited to a chicken diet while a German Shepherd would be better off on a fish diet.

 With dachshunds, there are some important issues you need to consider.